PROSA-Project/prosa/doc/guidelines.md

 3. As an important exception to the prior rule, do not re-export modules that contain type class instance definitions.
 Prosa uses type class instances to express key modeling choices; such assumptions should be made explicitly.
 4. Always require external libraries first, i.e., *before* stating any Prosa-internal dependencies.
 This way, an addition in external libraries cannot shadow a definition in Prosa.
 For example, require `mathcomp` modules before any modules in the `prosa` namespace.
+5. Do not import `mathcomp` modules outside of  the `util/all.v` file.
+The file `util/tactics.v` redefined the behavior of the `done` tactic; hence, it must be imported after the `mathcomp` modules.

 ## Stating Lemmas and Theorems